Inside: The layperson’s rundown of what scale and proportion in decorating are and how you can use it to have people asking if you hired a designer! ➡

 How striking is a huge piece of artwork on a blank wall?

-An oversized chandelier or a large bold patterned wallpaper makes a WOW statement and can even make a small room feel bigger.
-So can a bright patterned fabric on a pair of chairs or a sofa.
+An oversized light fixture or a large bold patterned wallpaper is a great way to make a wow statement and can even make a small room feel bigger.
+So can a brightly patterned fabric on a pair of chairs or a sofa.

 As always, I appreciate your visit, comments, and shares here on the blog!
 I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.